 Much like Scottee, he embraced the visual arts, hence incorporating mime, dance, clowning around and an inevitable sting in the tail to his act.
 The Times described his collaboration with The Lipsinkers, the quintet with whom he regularly performed, as “possibly the most ridiculous fun night out ever.”

-No longer the club kid into dressing up, Ryan started the long process of transitioning in 2012, called himself Rhyannon and began writing his biography.
+No longer the club kid into dressing up, Ryan started the long process of transitioning in 2012, called herself Rhyannon and began writing her biography.

 “The New Girl”, finally published by Headline in 2017, makes for stirring reading.

 Scroll down and click if images don’t automatically roll out.
 Click on any image to enlarge.